-Diverticulitis flare-ups happen when the diverticula, which are small pouches on the wall of the intestines, get inflamed or infected, leading to symptoms such as abdominal pain, nausea, vomiting, and/or constipation.
+Diverticulitis flare-ups happen when the diverticula, which are small pouches on the wall of the intestines, become inflamed or infected.
+This can lead to symptoms such as abdominal pain, nausea, vomiting, and/or constipation.

-The first step to relieve discomfort is to adapt your diet, giving preference to clear liquids that are easy to digest such as chicken stocks, strained fruit juices, coconut water or gelatine.
-This helps the intestine to rest and decreases the formation of stools, relieving inflammation.
+The first step to relieve discomfort is to adjust your die.
+You should opt for fluids that are easy to digest such as chicken stocks, freshly-squeezed fruit juices, coconut water or Jello.
+With this type of food, less stools will be formed and less bowel movements will occur, allowing the intestine to rest and relieve inflammation.

 What to eat during a diverticulitis flare-up

-As symptoms get better, you can evolve to a puree diet in which you can have strained fruit juices, strained vegetable soups (pumpkin, celery, and yam), boiled vegetables (courgette or aubergine), and chicken.
-In addition, you can also eat rice porridge, natural yogurt and sugar free gelatin.
-In general, this diet must be maintained for another 24 hours.
+As symptoms improve, you can incorporate some pureed fruits, like vegetable soups (pumpkin, celery, and yam), boiled vegetables (courgette or aubergine), and shredded chicken.
+In addition, you can also eat rice porridge, natural yogurt and sugar-free Jello.
+In general, this diet should be maintained for another 24 hours.

-Once the pain stops and the bowels start working better, the diet can once more progress.
-At this stage you can start having some boiled rice, potato puree, pasta, white bread, and plain biscuits.
-Eggs, fish, and dairy can also be gradually added.
+Once the pain resolves and the bowel functioning starts returning to normal, you can progress your diet to incorporate more solids.
+Solids should remain plain, however.
+Some examples include boiled rice, mashed potatoes, pasta, white bread, and plain biscuits.
+Eggs, fish, and dairy can also be slowly added.

 What you should avoid

-During a diverticulitis flare-up you should avoid eating unpeeled fruits, raw vegetables, red meats or foods that stimulate gas formation such as milk, eggs, beans, industrialized products or frozen meals.
+During a diverticulitis flare-up you should avoid eating unpeeled fruits, raw vegetables, red meats or food that stimulates gas formation such as milk, eggs, beans, industrialized products or frozen meals.

-In addition, your diet should be low in fat, and you should avoid consuming fried foods, canned foods, sauces, and yellow cheeses.
+In addition, your diet should be low in fat, and you should avoid eating fried foods, canned foods, sauces, and yellow cheeses.

 What your diet should be like after the flare-up

-After a diverticulitis flare-up it's important to progressively include fiber-rich foods into your day-to-day diet.
+After a diverticulitis flare-up it's important to gradually include fiber-rich foods into your day-to-day diet.
 Start by having one fruit or raw vegetable a day, and then progress by adding more fruits and vegetables, or even some wholegrain cereals into your day.
-In addition, you will also need to increase your daily water intake for at least 2 liters a day.
+In addition, you will also need to increase your daily water intake to at least 2 liters a day.

 Including fibers and drinking plenty of water is very important to avoid constipation and make feces softer.
 When feces are not soft and get compacted inside the bowels it can cause the diverticula to get inflamed or infected, leading to other flare-up.